jdinh8124/Vines-Memory-Match-Game/README.md

 [Link To Vines Memory Match](vines-memory-match.jamestdinh.com)

 ## Summary
-A JavaScript project that allows to user to engage in a memory match game that was Vine inspired
+A JavaScript project that allows to user to engage in a memory match game that was inspired by the end of the Vine culture

-## Languages Used
+## Languages and Frameworks Used
 - JavaScript
 - CSS
 - HTML5
 - CSS3
+- jQuery

 ## Features
 - Users flip cards to see gifs they can potentially match
 - Users can play multiple games
 - Users can keep track of stats through the sidebar
+- Users can interact with css hover elements

 ## Planned Additions
 - More animiations and transitions
+- Keyframes implementation
+- Sound effects

 ## Takeaways